Keely-Ann-Maritz/Payment-Portal/README.md

  13. Select the <b>Logout</b> button to exit the application.

  ### **Employee Portal**
- 1. In the terminal, ensure the backend is running.
+ 1. In the terminal, navigate into the INSY7314 Folder and build your docker containers by running: ```docker-compose up --build```
- 2. Run the following command, in the frontend-admin folder: : ```npm run dev```
+ 2. In the browser, run the following link: ```https://localhost:8081/```
  3. The user will be welcomed to a login page, upon opening the application.
 Enter the employee credentials (username and password).
  4. Select the <b>Login</b> to Login to the Employee Portal.
  5. View a list of pending payments.